-The Fujifilm X-T2 mirrorless camera has a native ISO range from 200 to 12800.
+The FujiFilm X-T2 mirrorless camera has a native ISO range from 200 to 12800.

 There are also a couple of extended options–100 on the bottom end and 25600 and 51200 on the top end.
 These extended ones are quite serviceable, but you do take a hit in dynamic range and overall image quality.
 But they might also mean getting the shot or not, so it’s wherever you want to weight the compromise.

-Fujifilm X-T2 ISO Sample Images
+FujiFilm X-T2 ISO Sample Images

 Here’s a collection of images across the range of available ISO values on the X-T2.
 These were all shot in aperture priority mode on a tripod with manual ISO settings.
 They were shot directly to JPG using the Provia/Standard film emulation, the default DR100 dynamic range setting, auto white balance, Adobe RGB colorspace, and all the image quality settings (such as noise reduction, sharpness, color, and shadow tone) zeroed out.
-There hasn’t been any post-processing applied, and you download the original JPGs as they were straight out of camera.
+There hasn’t been any post-processing applied, and you download the original JPGs as they were straight out of the camera.

 To give the best idea of what the camera does, I deliberately haven’t done anything to improve the images or mitigate the effects of the high ISO settings.
-But that’s obviously something you can tackle in software like Lightroom or any of the other image processing apps, especially if you shoot in RAW.
+But that’s something you can tackle in software like Lightroom or any of the other image processing apps, particularly if you shoot in RAW.

 With the small versions embedded below it’s hard to see any real differences (that, in itself, is a testament to how good its high ISO performance is), so I’ve included links to the original straight-out-of-camera versions (click on each image to open its corresponding original).